zuman/scripts/README.md

 ```

 ### 1.6.
 Odoo with [reverse-proxy](https://github.com/zuman/common-proxy)
+* Use `nginx.conf` file for nginx reverse proxy settings.
+Replace `odoo.example.com` with your domain name.
 * Create a directory `odoo` and copy compose.yaml to it.
+* Create a directory for config inside odoo and copy `odoo.conf` to it.
 * Create a `.env` file as below and run `docker compose up -d`
 ```
 # Port configuration